Learner mobile phones

 - Learners must put their phones into their locker where it can be stored securely until the end of the school day, or until the learner leaves; or

-- Learners may hand them into the office to be charged;
+- Learners may hand them in at the office to be charged;

 Learners may choose to deny they have a phone with them.
 Learners who are found to have a phone (or any other electronic device) on them at any time during the school day will be asked to hand it over and it will be stored as above.
 The incident will be recorded on the behaviour log.